Camila3255/bababot/README.md

 - Random Text/Property/Level/Asset generator
   - Use [Robot is Chill](https://github.com/balt-dev/robot-is-chill) for that purpose.
 - Other 'Generator' commands
-  - I don't want bot channel(s) being filled with users running the same command over and over
+  - I don't want bot channel(s) being filled with users running the same command over and over.